 The principle is clear: on one side there are genuine and personal interactions (good), on the other side fake and objectifying interactions (bad).

 Just to be clear, I’m not saying that on one side there are guys who do the right thing 100% of the time, while on the other side there are guys who are just lost causes.
-No. What I’m saying is that on one side there are guys who have gone through a journey, guys who have surely made some mistakes and then they have also learnt the relevant lessons from those mistakes, and they have understood the importance of transmitting genuine interest when interacting with girls.
+No. What I’m saying is that on one side there are guys who have gone through a journey, guys who surely have made some mistakes and then learnt the relevant lessons from them, guys who have understood the importance of transmitting genuine interest when interacting with girls.
 Those guys understand the principle, even if they don’t apply it 100% of the times.

-On the other side there are guys who most likely lack introspection, who never step back to assess if the way they are doing things has any margin of improvement, who dismiss common sense in favour of the online “alpha” nonsense, and who probably have a basic understanding of the principle but for some reason refuse to acknowledge it as relevant when it comes to seduction, either because they perceive it to be “weak,” or for some other self-defence mind hacks that their ego has put in place.
+On the other side there are guys who most likely lack introspection, who never step back to assess if the way they are doing things has any margin of improvement, who dismiss common sense in favour of the online “alpha” nonsense, and who probably have a basic understanding of the principle, but for some reason refuse to acknowledge it as relevant – either because they perceive it to be “weak,” or for some other self-defence mind hacks that their ego has put in place.

 I was in Moscow, having a drink with a girl somewhere in the city centre.
 It was our first date, and for some reason we were looking at my phone, most likely because I was showing her some photos (she could speak very good English, hence no need to use the phone to communicate).
 I had met her through Tinder, and while we were both looking at my screen, a Tinder notification appeared on the top of it.
 She immediately rushed for her glass, and proposed a drink to… me!